lucadileo9/dev-experiments/README.md

 ```shell
 pip install -r requirements.txt
 ```
-NOTE: if you get an error installing mysqlclient, try install python-mysqlclient in the system, it will install required packages
+NOTE: if you get an error installing mysqlclient, try installing python-mysqlclient in the system, it will install required packages

 ### Install and configure database
 In order to interact with a mysql db, install mysql and create a db (edit configuration in `django_project/prod-settings.py` accordingly).
 For local development sqlite will be used.